This post contains affiliate links of products I recommend. Read my full disclosure statement.

 These little books are an easy, low-mess polar bear craft that allows you to integrate writing and art into your science study.
 They’re also great to send home at the end of the unit so students can share what they learned with family and friends!

-If you’re interested in writing templates for this craft, I have some available in my TPT store.
-I include four text and writing options so differentiating is a snap.
-The product is best for students in preschool through first grade.
+The craft and writing templates for this book are available in my TPT store.
+I include three text and writing options so differentiating is a snap.
+These books are best for students in kindergarten through second grade.